wifixcort/SimpleRFM/Readme.md

 Many radio libraries use char arrays and/or c strings which can be overly complex for many beginner programmers.
 This library only uses an [Arduino String](https://www.arduino.cc/en/Reference/StringObject) object.
-The high level String function can make simple work of constructing and parsing transmitted data.
+The high level String functions simplify constructing and parsing transmitted data.

 ##Functions